CybQuin/html-jovialbeach/README.md

-# html-jovialbeach
+# jovialbeach website.
-# This is the html code of jovial beach.
-It is a pure html code with no css or javascript.
-It is the initial stage of the website.
+# This contains the production code for the Jovial Beach Website.
+It will contain HTML code, CSS code and Javascript code.
-# NB: It is purely for practice purposes only and might contain bugges.
+# NB: It is for practice purposes only and might contain bugs.
+# Other scripts may be added for practice purposes.